-The variability of northern India's summer monsoon includes frequent synoptic scale disturbances.
-Two of the most important of these are monsoon depressions and northwesterly dry intru-33 sions.
+The variability of northern India's summer monsoon includes frequent synoptic-scale disturbances.
+Two of the most important of these disturbances are monsoon depressions (MDs) and northwesterly dry intrusions.
 Monsoon depressions bring substantial monsoon rainfall to northern and central India.
 Dry intrusions from Pakistan and northwest India are thought to be essential to the pattern of the monsoon onset (Parker et al. 2016) and play a major role in monsoon breaks (Bhat 2006; Krishnamurti et al. 2010).
-In this paper we explore what happens when these two synoptic circulations interact.
-37 Indian monsoon depressions (MDs) are synoptic-scale cyclonic disturbances which have average 38 lifetimes of about 3 days but can last as long as a week (e.g., Hunt et al. 2016a).
-They usually 39 make landfall on the east coast and occur about six times per season (June-September) (Sikka 1977).
-Sixty percent of MDs originate from the remnants of earlier disturbances that weaken over mainland Southeast Asia (Koteswaram and Bhaskara Rao 1963; Krishnamurti et al. 1977; Saha et al. 1981), with as many as a quarter being traceable to typhoons in the South China Sea (Saha et al. 1981).
+In this paper, we explore what happens when these two synoptic circulations interact.

+Indian monsoon depressions are synoptic-scale cyclonic disturbances that have average lifetimes of about 3 days but can last as long as a week (e.g., Hunt et al. 2016a).
+They usually make landfall on the east coast and occur about six times per season (June-September) (Sikka 1977).
+A total of 60% of MDs originate from the remnants of earlier disturbances that weaken over mainland Southeast Asia (Koteswaram and Rao 1963; Krishnamurti et al. 1977; Saha et al. 1981), with as many as 25% being traceable to typhoons in the South China Sea (Saha et al. 1981).
 The structural features of MDs have been well described by previous authors (Godbole 1977; Sarker and Choudhary 1988; Prasad et al. 1990; Hurley and Boos 2015; Hunt et al. 2016a,b).
-The vortical structure of monsoon depressions is not axisymmetric due to the Himalayas, and they tend to rain disproportionately in their southwest quadrant (Mooley 1973; Hunt et al. 2016a).
+The vortical structure of monsoon depressions is not axisymmetric due to the Himalayas, and they tend to rain